jddes/Frequency-comb-DPLL/README.md

 Getting started
 ---------------------------
 1. Download the required files from the "Releases section" (https://github.com/jddes/Frequency-comb-DPLL/releases/latest):
 	a.
-The full source code repository to have access to the Python GUI
+The full source code repository to have access to the Python GUI, and b.
-	b.
 The SD card image for the Red Pitaya (red_pitaya_dpll_2017-05-31.zip)
 2. Read and follow the "Instructions and operation manual for RedPitaya DPLL.pdf" file.